German Navy: Current operations

 German warships permanently participate in all four NATO Maritime Groups.
 The German Navy is also engaged in operations against international terrorism such as Operation Enduring Freedom and NATO Operation Active Endeavour.

 Presently the largest operation the German Navy is participating in is UNIFIL off the coast of Lebanon.
 The German contribution to this operation is two frigates, four fast attack craft, and two auxiliary vessels.
 The naval component of UNIFIL has been under German command.

-The navy is operating a number of development and testing installations as part of an inter-service and international network.
+The navy operates a number of development and testing installations as part of an inter-service and international network.
 Among these is the Centre of Excellence for Operations in Confined and Shallow Waters (COE CSW), an affiliated centre of Allied Command Transformation.
 The COE CSW was established in April 2007 and officially accredited by NATO on 26 May 2009.
 It is co-located with the staff of the German Flotilla 1 in Kiel whose Commander is double-hatted as Director, COE CSW.